You are listening to the Sean Hannity Radio Show Podcast.

 But there wasn't hope gone when they started this process.

-And why would the government ever get in the way and deciding something like this?
+And why would the government ever get in the way in deciding something like this?

 Drives me crazy.

-All right, let me go to Jared Kushner, and then I'm gonna tell you everything that the Trumps, the Trump Campaign, the Trump administration, has not done, that has been done, And how we are now heading to a point where I truly believe everything that Trump voters went out and did in November, that there is a chance that it can all be undone.
+All right, let me go to Jared Kushner, and then I'm going to tell you everything that the Trumps, the Trump campaign, the Trump administration has not done that has been done, And how we are now heading to a point where I truly believe everything that Trump voters went out and did in November, that there is a chance that it can all be undone.

 It's insane what's going on.